-The amount of plastic manufactured in the first ten years of this century eclipses the total produced in the entire last century: Now we're producing – and discarding – almost 360 million tons a year.
+Plastic manufacturing in the first ten years of this century eclipsed the total produced in the entire last century: Now we're producing – and discarding – almost 360 million tons a year.

-From cell phones and computers to bicycle helmets and hospital IV bags, plastic has molded society in many ways that make life both easier and safer.
-But the synthetic material also has left harmful imprints on the environment and perhaps human health, according to a new compilation of articles authored by scientists from around the world.
+From cell phones to bicycle helmets to IV bags, plastic has molded society in ways that make life easier and safer.
+But the synthetic material also has left harmful imprints on the environment and perhaps human health.

 "One of the most ubiquitous and long-lasting recent changes to the surface of our planet is the accumulation and fragmentation of plastics," wrote David Barnes, a lead author and researcher for the British Antarctic Survey.
-The report was published this month in a theme issue of Philosophical Transactions of The Royal Society B, a scientific journal.
+The report was published a special issue of Philosophical Transactions of The Royal Society B, a scientific journal.

 As the scrutiny of the environmental toll of plastic increases, so has its usage, the scientists reported.

 Since its mass production began in the 1940s, plastic's wide range of unique properties has propelled it to an essential status in society.
-Next year, more than 300 million tons will be produced worldwide.
+Globally almost 360 million tons of plastic were produced in 2018.
 The amount of plastic manufactured in the first ten years of this century will approach the total produced in the entire last century, according to the report.

 "Plastics are very long-lived products that could potentially have service over decades, and yet our main use of these lightweight, inexpensive materials are as single-use items that will go to the garbage dump within a year, where they'll persist for centuries," Richard Thompson, lead editor of the report, said in an interview.